 This is a movement that is rapidly gaining momentum.
 Numerous states and hundreds of cities have banned, literally outlawed the purchase, use, or possession of styrofoam.
 For obvious reasons.
 It’s plastic…..
 For a complete list of cities and states that have banned styrofoam click on the link below:

 WHEN SHOPPING!!!!
 Bring your own bags with you.
 Whether shopping at the grocery store or shopping at the MALL, bringing your own bags prevents plastic from ever having a chance of finding its way back into the environment.
 Several eco-friendly companies create and sell reusable home, kitchen, produce and grocery bags made from all natural, organic materials.
-Best part is when using these, we produce no waste.
+The best part is when using these, we produce no waste.
 Some of my favorites include:

 Simple Ecology: http://www.simpleecology.com

 WHEN SHIPPING!!!!
 USE “ECO-FRIENDLY” BIO-DEGRADABLE (VEGETABLE BASED) PACKAGING PEANUTS AND OTHER PACKAGING MATERIALS.
 These are packaging materials made of vegetable oil and starch, that to dispose of can simply have water added to them, where they dissolve entirely and pose no threat to the environment.

 VIRTUALLY ALL PAPER and BOOKS CAN BE RECYCLED